briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

     fee.
 The owner of the vehicle shall not retrieve any personal items from a vehicle if it would endanger the safety of the owner, unless the owner agrees to sign a waiver of liability.
-For purposes of subsection (g)(4) of this section, “personal items” do not include any items that are attached to the vehicle.
+For purposes of subsection (g)(4) of this section, "personal items" do not include any items that are attached to the vehicle.

 8. _(h)_ No person shall remove, or cause the removal of any vehicle from